 Above pic: Chicago skyline as seen from Lincoln Park.
 Zero-degree temps.

 Below pic: Chicago skyline as seen from Grant Park.
-I’d never noticed those trees before despite countless strolls through the park.
+I had never noticed those trees before despite countless strolls through the park.